George Boné Tutorial

 Insert the lining WRONG SIDES together with the outer fabric of the cap.

-Fold back the seam allowances so that they are hidden inside the cap along with the petersham tape.
+Fold back the seam allowances so that they are hidden inside the cap behind the petersham tape.

 Complete the cap by using small hand stitches to hold the TOP front of the cap to the BRIM.
 Approximately 15-20cms distributed around the centre front of the cap can be secured if desired.